This post and its photos may contain affiliate links. As an Amazon associate, I earn from qualifying purchases.

 Gardening has many benefits you may not be aware of, once you hear about these benefits you’ll want to plot the best spot for sunlight and shade, pick your produce or flowers to plant, then get to work building a beautiful and fruitful garden.

-3. The flowers you plant in and around the garden will help aid your mood.
-The calming colors of different flowers along with the flowers scents can help lift your mood and you’ll find yourself smiling.
+The flowers you plant in and around the garden will help aid your mood.
+The calming colors of different flowers along with the scents of the flowers can help lift your mood and you’ll find yourself smiling.

-7. While digging around in the soil which has mood-boosting benefits.
-Research suggests that breathing in certain soil bacteria are great for a mood boost, studies show we are no longer getting enough microorganisms that evolved alongside of us.
-Being in this fast-paced life with cell phones, hectic schedules, and office meetings have deprived us from getting our hands dirty.
+While digging around in the soil has mood-boosting benefits.
+Research also suggests that breathing in certain soil bacteria is great for a mood boost, studies show we are no longer getting enough microorganisms that evolved alongside us.
+Being in this fast-paced life with cell phones, hectic schedules, and office meetings has deprived us of getting our hands dirty.

-8. Gardening also helps to strengthen the immune system.
-The friendly microbes found in dirt and soil can help your immune system by know which viruses to fight off essentially storing that information to help us throughout our life.
+The friendly microbes found in dirt and soil can help your immune system by knowing which viruses to fight off essentially storing that information to help us throughout our life.

-11. You can lower your risk of dementia by over 30% when you garden every day.
+You can lower your risk of dementia by over 30% when you garden every day.
 Increasing sunlight helps increase bone density, improving mood, and sleep cycles.
-Gardening helps to increase attention spans and giving the role of a caregiver to the plants and flowers, increasing physical activity which helps reduce injury and fall risks.
+Gardening helps to increase attention spans and gives the role of a caregiver to the plants and flowers, increasing physical activity also helps reduce injury and fall risks.

-There are a number of studies that have been conducted to prove the facts that gardening is in your best interest especially if you’re looking for a lifestyle change by moving more, feeling better about your mental health, and eating proper amounts of fruits and vegetables.
+There are a number of studies that have been conducted to prove the fact that gardening is in your best interest especially if you’re looking for a lifestyle change by moving more, feeling better about your mental health, and eating more fruits and vegetables.

 Gardening is therapeutic and relatively inexpensive to start and maintain so why not start one today.